ltatakis/ltatakis.github.io/_posts/2019-01-07-greenbluedeployment.markdown

 Thank you for reading! 👋

-If you notice any mistakes or spelling mistakes please contact me on <a href="https://twitter.com/LTatakis"> Twitter</a>.
+If you notice any mistakes please contact me on <a href="https://twitter.com/LTatakis"> Twitter</a>.

 [1]: /assets/kubernetes/point2blue.png
 [2]: /assets/kubernetes/point2green.png